 Thus, if retrogression occurs and a spouse abroad cannot obtain a nonimmigrant visa, they will be stranded outside of the United States until the principal immigrant’s priority date becomes current again.
 This scenario, while somewhat unlikely and rare, has occurred in the past.
 If there is a possibility that such might happen with you or a family member, it would be wise to consult with an immigration attorney.

 Family issues can complicate the Adjustment of Status process in many ways.
 Any decisions regarding these issues must be informed ones as to protect and preserve family eligibility for immigration benefits.
-As such, we at Sam Shihab & Associates, LLC are always happy to provide consultation on such issues.
+As such, we at Shihab Burke, LLC, Attorneys At Law are always happy to provide consultation on such issues.

 If you are an immigrant with any questions or concerns regarding your denied immigration petition, visas, green card applications, or any other legal matter, speak at once to an experienced Columbus immigration attorney.
 A good immigration lawyer can help you and your family with any immigration issue you face and defend you if you’re accused of violating immigration law.